-We have used the Lorentz transformation to discuss a number of results on time dilation between two reference frames moving relative to each other at constant speed v.
+We use the Lorentz transformation to discuss a number of results on time dilation between two reference frames moving relative to each other at constant speed v.
 Basic features of the approach are:

-• There is a complete symmetry between the two reference frames, and we synchronize all clocks on the same reference frame.

-- In the outset we do not utilize any definition of simultaneity across systems.
-The basic approach restricts to explore direct comparisons of clocks being at the same location at the same time. - We do not use the expression 'as seen' (from the other reference frame).
+- There is a complete symmetry between the two reference frames, and we synchronize all clocks on the same reference frame. - In the outset, simultaneity across systems restricts to explore direct comparisons of clocks being at the same location at the same time ('simultaneity by location'). - We do not use the expression 'as seen' (from the other reference frame).
 Observers (observational equipment) on both reference frames agree on the time readings; as they are carried out 'on location'. - We specify that one of the reference frames is the 'primary', meaning that time equals t all over this reference frame, independent of position. - We always specify the applied observational principle, which means specifying the location of the clocks that are used for time comparisons between the reference frames.
-Thus, an essential aspect of the approach is to specify how the observed time, $t_v$ , on the 'other' ('secondary') system, $K_v$ depends on the position, x on the primary reference frame, K. - We do not describe time dilation by the expression 'moving clock goes slower'.
-It seems irrelevant which of the two reference frames we consider to be moving, as it is rather the observational principle that matters. - We rather stress the distinct difference between 'single clock' (SC) systems where one and the same clock is used for time comparisons, and 'multiple clock' (MC) systems where several clocks along the x axis are applied.
+Thus, an essential aspect of the approach is to specify how the observed time, $t_v$ , on the 'other' ('secondary') system, $K_v$ depends on the position, x on the primary reference frame, K. - We stress the distinct difference between 'single clock' (SC) systems where one and the same clock is used for time comparisons, and 'multiple clock' (MC) systems where several clocks along the x axis are applied. - We do not describe time dilation by the expression 'moving clock goes slower'.
+It seems irrelevant which of the two reference frames we consider to be moving, as it is rather the observational principle that matters.